-- Convert spreadsheets and workbooks, where system performance data is currently stores, into database format compatible with GIS applications. - Modify databases, as necessary, to provide compatibility with the CMRPC GIS Center. - Develop data dictionaries and metadata records for systems performance information. - Refine and/or develop data collection procedures as appropriate in order to optimize the ability to store the information within GIS applications. - Develop geographic interfaces for use in displaying and querying the transportation management system database for both internal agency use and region-wide community use. - Analyze various data layers to help and support the decision-making process for the TIP and LRTP efforts. - o Provide access to all the transportation planning data available via the internet. - Share all collected data with member communities, MassDOT district staff, and MassDOT OTP staff.
+- Convert spreadsheets and workbooks, where system performance data is currently stores, into database format compatible with GIS applications. - Modify databases, as necessary, to provide compatibility with the CMRPC GIS Center.

+- Develop data dictionaries and metadata records for systems performance information. - Refine and/or develop data collection procedures as appropriate to optimize the ability to store the information within GIS applications. - Develop geographic interfaces for use in displaying and querying the transportation management system database for both internal agency uses and region-wide community use. - Analyze various data layers to help and support the decision-making process for the TIP and LRTP efforts. - o Provide access to all the transportation planning data available via the internet. - Map communities in the region that have adopted a 25 mph default speed limit and newly adopted safety zones and school zones. - Share all collected data with member communities, MassDOT district staff, and MassDOT OTP staff.